floweredscarf/su25/labs/lab09/index.md

 ### Big-O

-But, there are many scenarios where we can't actually give a tight bound: sometimes, it just doesn't exist.
+But, there are many scenarios where we can't actually give a tight bound: sometimes, a tight bound just doesn't exist.
 And, practically-speaking, one of the common use scenarios for runtime in the real world is to help choose between several different algorithms with different orders of growth.
 For these purposes, it's often sufficient just to give an *upper-bound* on the runtime of a program.